 - Now, we can easily modify the script of that stored procedure.
 Moreover, we can also confirm the syntax by using the Parse option from the Menu bar.

-Renaming a stored procedure is similar to how we rename any other file in our system.
-So, we can use some other name to refer to the stored procedure in SQ Server.
+Renaming a stored procedure is similar to renaming any other file in our system.
+Therefore, we can refer to the stored procedure in SQL Server using another name.

 We already have a detailed article on How to rename a stored procedure in SQL Server.
 And we have discussed different ways to rename a stored procedure and what limitations that we need to face.

-In SQL Server, to modify or alter any stored procedure, a stored procedure needs to have ALTER PROCEDURE permission.
-So, in this section, we will understand how to check and grant ALTER PROCEDURE permission of a stored procedure to a user.
+In SQL Server, to modify or alter any stored procedure, it needs to have ALTER PROCEDURE permission.
+In this section, we will understand how to check and grant ALTER PROCEDURE permission to a user.

 First, let’s understand how to check for ALTER PROCEDURE permission for a user in SQL Server.
-For this task, we can use the following syntax.
+The following syntax can be used for this task.

 USE database